terodox/cah-multiplayer/README.md

 - [ ] Card Tsar can skip black card
 - [ ] Display who the card tsar is
 - [ ] Option for players to mulligan their entire hand of cards.
-- [ ] Only allow card tsar to move to next round
+- ~Only allow card tsar to move to next round~ Voted down
 - [ ] Better visibility of who is the card tsar